renvins/serverpulse/docs/getting_started.md

     * Open Grafana in your browser at `http://localhost:3000`.
     * Log in with the default credentials (`admin`/`admin`) and change the password when prompted.
     * Navigate to **Dashboards**.
-You should find pre-configured dashboards for your server platform.
+You should find pre-configured dashboard.
+    * Set the correct server-name to filter the dashboard to one server.
     * It may take a few minutes for data to start appearing.

 -----